 A student who has demonstrated exceptional academic achievement may propose an independent major, which is normally designed in collaboration with an advising committee comprised of faculty advisors from two or more academic departments.

-Independent majors require the approval of the provost, and must be declared by the end of the sophomore year.
-Interested students begin the process by meeting with Dean Alex Vasquez in the Filene Center for Academic Advising and Career Services.
+Independent majors require the approval of the Provost, and must be declared by the end of the sophomore year.
+Interested students begin the process by meeting with Dean Steven Viveiros in the Filene Center for Academic Advising and Career Services.